-Total collected from Contra Costa County property tax roll for Fiscal year 2012 was \$17,286.
+Total collected from Contra Costa County property tax roll for Fiscal year 2013 was \$16,421.

 - The Glen Park Well System was completed in July 2006 and the Stonecreek Well System was completed in June 2011.
-For the year ending June 30, 2012 these two systems supplemented 372 million gallons of water, which equals a savings of \$637,660 in raw water purchases.
-Total operating expenses for Glen Park Well were \$64,405 and the total operating expenses for Stonecreek Well were \$62,311 which is comparable to the savings in operating costs at RBWTP for treating less water at the plant. - January 2005 DWD authorized the issuance and sale of 2005 Water Revenue Certificates of Participation in an amount not to exceed \$7.5 million for the purpose of providing funds to finance the Well System project.
-In March 2005 DWD entered into an agreement with Union Bank of California establishing Union Bank as trustee to execute and deliver the Certificates and to deposit proceeds in a fund for payment of project costs as requisitioned by DWD.
-In March 2005 DWD also entered into the Installment Sale Agreement with Public Property Financing Corporation of California which established a semiannual payment schedule.
-Total payments towards the 2005 Water Revenue Certificates of Participation for year ending June 30, 2012 were \$472,044. - In July 2008 DWD began searching for a location for a second well.
+For the year ending June 30, 2013 these two systems supplemented 214 million gallons of water, which equals a savings of \$382,228 in raw water purchases.
+Total operating expenses for Glen Park Well were \$36,344 and the total operating expenses for Stonecreek Well were \$42,340 which is comparable to the savings in operating costs at RBWTP for treating less water at the plant. - The Series 2005 revenue bonds renamed for reference purposes as Series 2013, were refinanced on April 1, 2013.
+The sale of the bonds resulted in a \$525,750.18 gain to the District.
+The gain enabled the District to reimburse itself for expenses associated with the BNSF 24" waterline relocation project.
+The District Board approved Resolution 2013-6 pursuant to which the gain from the bond sale could be used by the District to help repay a side fund liability due to CalPERS.
+As with the refinance of the CCWA bonds, principle payments for the next two years were significantly reduced.
+The refinance agreement lowers the range of interest from 3.75% 4.4% to 2.0% 3.7%.
+The duration of the bond payments remains unchanged with the final payment due January 1, 2030. - On March 1, 2013, DWD prepaid the remaining balance of \$1,052,161 representing a side fund obligation to CalPERS.
+The prepayment decreases the annual required employer's contribution from 31.021% for 2011/2012 to 15.807% for 2012/2013.
+Future employer contributions will also be approximately 15.8% of salaries.
+Funding for paying off the CalPERS side fund came from the District's reserves. - In July 2008 DWD began searching for a location for a second well.
 The Stonecreek location was selected.
 The Stonecreek Well project began in April 2010 and in May 2010 the District executed an Installment Sale Agreement relating to the \$4,200,000, 2010 Water Revenue Certificates of Participation to finance the Stonecreek project.
-Total for year ending June 30, 2012 for investigation, design and construction was \$160,648.
+Total for year ending June 30, 2013 for investigation, design and construction was \$166,360.
 The Stonecreek well was placed into service in June 2011.
-The total payments towards the 2010 Water Revenue Certificates of Participation for year ending June 30, 2012 were \$278,556. - In December 2007 construction of the South Park Well was completed by Shea Homes as part of the summer Lakes subdivision and DWD took over ownership of the well at that time.
+The total payments towards the 2010 Water Revenue Certificates of Participation for year ending June 30, 2013 were \$278,844. - In December 2007 construction of the South Park Well was completed by Shea Homes as part of the summer Lakes subdivision and DWD took over ownership of the well at that time.
 The well serves three purposes; backup drinking water supply for the Summer Lakes subdivision, water to keep the lake level topped-off and irrigation for a large park turf area.
 DWD bills the Summer Lakes Homeowners association for the Lake Fill and Irrigation water on a monthly basis at the well water rate identified in the District's Regulations.
 Monies collected from the South Park well billing are kept in a separate fund and are used to pay District costs to operate the well system.
-The net income for the well system for the year ending June 30, 2012 was \$13,283. - Deferred Compensation DWD offers its employees a deferred compensation plan in accordance with Section 457 of the Internal Revenue Code.
+The net income for the well system for the year ending June 30, 2013 was \$24,509.

+Deferred Compensation - DWD offers its employees a deferred compensation plan in accordance with Section 457 of the Internal Revenue Code.

 All amounts of compensation represent a general obligation of the District.
 The deferred account is administered by Lincoln Financial Group.
-Balance at year end June 2012 was \$409,527.
+Balance at year end June 2013 was \$388,024.